Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning

 \subsection{Disordered XXZ-Heisenberg Model}

-As a first example we consider process tomography of Trotter blocks in DQS of a spin-1/2 XXZ-model.
+As a first example we consider process tomography of Trotter blocks for a spin-1/2 XXZ-model.
 In particular we study the scaling relation for $\lambda_1$ in Eq.~\eqref{eq:ScalingRelation} and show how one can detect the breakdown of Trotterization from the behavior of $\lambda_1$ as a function of $\tau$.
-In a second step, we discuss the effects of a finite measurement budget on $\lambda_1$.
-Finally, we show that our protocol can be employed to learn disorder patterns in quantum many-body systems, which is important in the context of, e.g., many-body localization see~\cite{Abanin2019}.
+In a second step, we discuss the effects that a finite measurement budget has on $\lambda_1$.
+Finally, we show that our protocol can be employed to learn disorder patterns in quantum many-body systems, which is important in the context of, e.g., many-body localization~\cite{Abanin2019}.

 The target Hamiltonian considered here is

 A possible Trotterization for this model reads

 where the individual terms can be generated from the resources \eqref{eq:resources} as